-The following selections are available on Course Reserves (Links to an external site.) with the library or by clicking the link, if provided:
+The following selections are available on Course Reserves with the library or by clicking the link, if provided:

 - Bronfenbrenner, U. (1986).
 Ecology of the family as a context for human development: Research perspectives.
-Developmental Psychology, 22, 723-742.
-(Links to an external site.) - De Vries, M.W.
+Developmental Psychology, 22, 723-742. - De Vries, M.W.
 (2007).
 Trauma in cultural perspective.
 In B.A. van der Kolk, A.C.
 McFarlane, & L. Weisaeth (Eds.), Traumatic Stress: The Effects of Overwhelming Experience on Mind, Body, and Society.
 New York: The Guilford Press.